15 Signs of a Clingy Partner & How to Stop Being Clingy

 4. Hang out with your friends

-If you want to stop being clingy in a relationship, one of the simplest things you can do is hang out with your friends.
+One of the simplest things you can do is spend some good time with your close friends.
 Being around your friends reminds you that you are loved beyond your relationship with your partner.

 It can give your self-esteem a boost, and you will definitely have fun in a setting without your partner.
 This can help you become less clingy in your relationship.